Occupational Therapy Burn Fellowship Program

 Philosophy

-The purpose of the UNC Medical Center Occupational Therapy Burn Fellowship is to advance the knowledge and skills of an occupational therapist that will provide specialized medical care and rehabilitative services to patients who sustain burn injuries.
+The purpose of the UNC Health Occupational Therapy Burn Fellowship is to advance the knowledge and skills of an occupational therapist that will provide specialized medical care and rehabilitative services to patients who sustain burn injuries.
 Fellows will participate in didactic education, focused and mentored clinics, research and direct patient care.
 The fellow will develop excellence in treatment of burn survivors and enhance their abilities to support and educate caregivers.
 The fellow will develop clinical skills and professional development to be prepared for the opportunity for board certification with AOTA (American Occupational Therapy Association) and the American Burn Association (ABA) burn therapist certification in the future.

 Program Structure